smalvar/Lumi-App/README.md

 The user then write's the title's name of the movie he wishes to get recommendation to similarity and the app returns a list of 5 titles. <br>

+## Shoutout
-Shoutout to *@inboxpraveen* who first posted this project on GitHub and Medium and served as inspiration.
+*@inboxpraveen* who first posted this project on GitHub and Medium and served as inspiration and *@saramalvar* for being the tutor during the development.

+## Current State of Development
-The current state of development is trying to upload it to Heroku, but I must confess this has been quite troublesome.
+The current state of development is trying to upload it to Heroku, but I must confess this has been quite troublesome, so I'm analyzing other alternatives. <br>

+Also some refactoring on the code is due and perhaps methodology testing.
+On previous versions I also used TfidfVectorizer, but the results weren't as good.

 ## In-Between